rust-lang/moderation-team/moderation-team-charter.md

 ## Where does this team work?

 This team works across all project spaces.
-This team uses a separate Zulip instance for communicating with team members and subteam members, though much of the communication happens in direct messages on various platforms.

-This team has weekly internal sync meetings.
-Meeting minutes are recorded but kept private.

 [D]: ../../common/darci.md#decision-maker
 [A]: ../../common/darci.md#accountable-for-results